HughesNet vs. Viasat Internet

 • Free zone hours vary by plan

 HughesNet usually runs a promotion that allows customers to save on installation costs throughout the year.
-Another typical deal that each provider offers is a discount on the price of specific plans for the first three to six months, depending on the plan and provider.
+Another typical deal each provider offers is a discount on the price of specific plans for the first three to six months, depending on the plan and provider.

 HughesNet vs. Viasat Internet Review